Where Is My Man: Charts

-In the United Kingdom, "Where Is My Man" reached the top 40 on the UK Singles Chart, where it peaked at number 36.
-This was her first UK Hit single in 28 years.
-The previous chart entry was "Under The Bridges of Paris", dating from 1955.
-The single was also a hit in dance clubs around the world, peaking at number 5 in Sweden and number 22 in Netherlands.
-In the U.S., the song made the top 10 on the Billboard Hot Dance Club Play chart, peaking at number 7 and remaining on the survey for 14 weeks.
+In the United Kingdom, "Where Is My Man" reached the top 40 on the UK Singles Chart, where it peaked at number 36 to give Kitt her first UK hit since "Under the Bridges of Paris" in 1955.
+The single was also a hit around the world, peaking at number one in Greece, number five in Sweden, number six in Belgium, and number 12 in Netherlands.
+In the United States, the song reached the top 10 on the Billboard Dance/Disco Top 80 chart, peaking at number seven and remaining on the survey for 14 weeks.